‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 - Boeing unveils drone capable of landing on aircraft carrier, as Navy competition heats up

-“He told mom, ‘We can do anything for two years,’ ” said his daughter, Jennifer Sizemore, of Seattle.
-But, instead, Mr. Sizemore’s career would span 37 years, eventually working his way up to become president of the company before his retirement in 2001.
+“He told Mom, ‘We can do anything for two years,’ ” said his daughter Jennifer Sizemore, of Seattle.
+But, instead, Mr. Sizemore’s career would span 37 years, as he worked his way up to become president of the company before retiring in 2001.

 “He was a giant,” said John Hughes, retiring in 2008 as editor and publisher of the Aberdeen Daily World after 42 years.
 “He had that wonderful, graceful, honeyed accent of an Old South gentlemen and, at the same time, he was one of the most charismatic people I ever met in journalism.”

-Hughes, author of “Pressing On,” a history of the family-owned Seattle Times and The Wenatchee World, remembered a leader as interested in the careers and cares of journalists at small-town papers as at big-city dailies.
+Hughes, author of “Pressing On,” a history of the family-owned Seattle Times and The Wenatchee World, remembered Mr. Sizemore as a leader as interested in the careers and cares of journalists at small-town papers as at big-city dailies.
 “It didn’t matter; he was interested in what you had to say,” Hughes said.

 Remembering dad